 4. When you are prompted to overwrite the previous database, enter y, then enter the data exported by the qmgr command as in this example:

 cat data | qmgr

-- 5. Restart pbs\server without the flags:

-- > qterm
+- 5. Restart pbs\server without the flags: - > qterm > pbs server m 0 Reinitializing the server database will reset the next jobid to m 1

-pbs server

 This will reinitialize the database to the current version.